itsmoosh/g3m3/readme_input.md

-start - true for new run, false if continuing with input fluid files tsave - duration in units of t_equiv per fluid file (number of fluid files * tsave should = tmax, above) isotropic - deprecated after splitting code into two versions (can be removed/ignored)
+start - true for new run, false if continuing with input fluid files tsave - duration in units of t_equiv per fluid file (number of fluid files * tsave should = tmax, above) isotropic - deprecated after splitting code into two versions (can be removed/ignored) write_dat - writes some simulation data to disk

 $planet	[formerly earth]
-xdip - x offset in sim units for dip moment (if @ center, enter small value in one avoid singularity) ydip - y offset in sim units for dip moment (if @ center, enter small value in one avoid singularity) zdip - z offset in sim units for dip moment (if @ center, enter small value in one avoid singularity)
+bodyname - up to 10 characters to indicate parent body name.
+Selects orbital parameters from astrometry module moonname - same as bodyname but for selected moon xdip - x offset in sim units for dip moment (if @ center, enter small value in one avoid singularity) ydip - y offset in sim units for dip moment (if @ center, enter small value in one avoid singularity) zdip - z offset in sim units for dip moment (if @ center, enter small value in one avoid singularity)